Lack of public speaking confidence, whether with peers or strangers, is considered a social anxiety disorder.

 Build Confidence by Managing Imposter Syndrome

-- Remove the finger pointing words that are pointed at yourself such as must, should, or will with words that are more open to the possibilities such as it’s an opportunity to try, I would like to, and / or it would be good for me to…
+• Remove the finger pointing words you use when thinking about yourself as a public speaker.
+Don’t use words like “must,” “should,” or “will.”
+Instead, use a vocabulary which is more open to the possibilities such as “It’s an opportunity to try,” “I would like to,” or “It would be good for me to…”

 The Role of Planning, Preparation, and Practice

 My clients and students often give me a look of disbelief when I tell them that Steve Jobs would spend months and months preparing for his presentations.
-He and his teams had Plan B and even C in place in case technology failed or something didn’t go as planned.
+He and his teams had Plan B and even Plan C in place in case technology failed or something didn’t go as planned.

 Many of the executives I work with who are the face or spokesperson for their organization, invest days and weeks in preparation.
 They know the importance of being prepared.